krishnaramnath/video-clipper/README.md

 - The ability to reuse the the player and playlist on another page without the editing capabilities.

-Design.pdf contains wire-frames, brief software architecture notes, designs
+design.pdf contains wire-frames, brief software architecture notes, designs